longmach/job_tracker/README.md

 # Job Tracker RESTful API

-An API that allow you to receive GET, POST, PATCH, DELETE request on Google Cloud Platform for backend.
+A RESTful API that allows you to receive GET, POST, PATCH, DELETE request on Google Cloud Platform for backend.

 For installation, please follow the following guide from step 1 to 3: